devfort/conch/README.markdown

   make
   make install

+## git integration

+We provide a sample post-receive hook as `tools/post-receive` which will blast what changed.

 ## Testing

 To run the tests: `make check`.
 If they are timing out, you can use the